 Metabolic rate is influenced by a number of factors:

 - Age: Metabolic rate generally peaks at about 10 years old.
-After that it continues to drop with age.
-So the older you are, the slower your is metabolism.
+After that, it continues to drop with age.
+So the older you are, the slower your metabolism is.

 - Gender: Testosterone increases metabolism, so males usually have a higher metabolic rate than females.